sourcebox/clap-test-host/README.md

 This project is based on the [clack-host-cpal example](https://github.com/prokopyl/clack/tree/main/host/examples/cpal).

+In addition to the original example, the used MIDI input port can be provided as argument.

 This small(-ish) host will load and instantiate a given plugin, show its UI in a window, feed it with MIDI input and output it to the system's default device using [CPAL](https://github.com/RustAudio/cpal).